 In addition to being a performer, I am a composer of acoustic and electronic art music, commercial music, and an orchestrator and arranger of symphonic "Pops" charts.
 My music has been performed by the Oklahoma City Philharmonic, the Charleston (SC) Symphony Orchestra, the Winston-Salem Symphony, the Portland (ME) Symphony Orchestra, Trio Contraste, the Margarita Baños-Milton dance ensemble, and by numerous faculty and student ensembles from colleges and universities across the country.
 As a result of collaborations with dancers, I began exploring the concept of interactive dance music in the late 1990s.
 One of my forays into this area, HyperLinx (pdf), uses infrared sensors placed around a stage to detect a dancer's movements.
 This information is then used by a computer running a program I wrote in Max to create a musical accompaniment to the dance.
 In addition to writing the computer program, I also designed and built most of the hardware used to create the interactive environment.

 Use the media player at right to listen to recordings of my compositions.
 Titles with a "+" sign next to them open to reveal the individual elements for that selection.
-You will find descriptions of the individual Art Music Compositions, Orchestrations and Arrangements, and Jingles and Commercial Compositions below.
+You will find descriptions of the individual Art Music Compositions and Jingles and Commercial Compositions below.
 Due to contractual obligations, only "highlight" recordings of the orchestral pieces are available.
 If you are an orchestral conductor interested in performing one of these works, please contact me to arrange for a complete recording.
 Score, parts, and/or electronics for any of the works below are available directly from me.

 Art Music Compositions